 That case was decided in September of 2019.
-The decision in the case was controversial at best, and was met with some strong responses.
+The decision was controversial at best, and was met with some strong responses.
 Many in the construction industry found it unbelievable that a lien waiver could waive all other recovery options, even those unrelated to mechanics lien rights.

 A few short months later, Senate Bill 315 was introduced as a direct response.
 The state legislature moved quickly to get this bill introduced and passed nearly unanimously through both the House and the Senate.

 We reported on this bill when it was first introduced: Georgia Lien Waiver Bill Aims to Limit Fallout from Court Decision.